-When driving on dusty roads such as tunnels or in heavy traffic, set the outside/recirculated air mode button to the recirculated air mode.
+- When driving on dusty roads such as tunnels or in heavy traffic, set the outside/recirculated air mode button to the recirculated air mode.
 This is effective in preventing outside air from entering the vehicle interior.
-During cooling operation, setting the recirculated air mode will also cool the vehicle interior effectively.
+During cooling operation, setting the recirculated air mode will also cool the vehicle interior effectively. - Outside/recirculated air mode may automatically switch depending on the temperature setting or the inside temperature.